 - Trunk varicose veins.
 They can present different degrees of dilation and are the varicose veins themselves: dilated veins that can be more or less visible.

-The first recommendation patients should follow to be diagnosed to go to a vascular surgery specialist.
+The first recommendation patients should follow to be diagnosed to go to a Varicose Vein Treatment Specialist jacksonville fl.
 The expert is fully trained to, only with the clinic and a physical examination, give a first diagnosis that is usually entirely accurate.

 Next, performing a venous echo-Doppler usually provides more specific information on the anatomy of the varicose vein and the therapeutic options that can be established.